 Making pumpkin bread at home is far more affordable than regular visits to a shop.
 And this recipe is so simple, the whole family can make it.

+If you want some variation, I have tips for mix-ins and other adjustments below.
 Additionally, the ingredients in this recipe are easy to swap out - and I have listed some of those ideas below.

 Ingredients you will need